paulzik/Guacamole/README.md

 cmake -S . -B build -A x64
 cmake --build build --config Debug
 ```

-The build compiles the vendored Assimp and Bullet from source the first time, so
-the initial build takes a few minutes.
-Required runtime DLLs (SDL3, GLEW, OpenAL)
-are copied next to the executable automatically.

 ### Run

 The executable expects to run with the `Assets/` folder reachable; CMake sets the